MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/remote-support-arc-extension.md

 ## Remote support operations

-After you enable remote support, there are various operations that you can perform to grant remote access for Microsoft support.
+There are various operations that you can perform to grant remote access for Microsoft support, after you enable remote support.
 The next sections detail some examples of those operations.

 ### Enable remote support for diagnostics